gogu07/BITS-CogNeuro-fMRI/README.md

 # BITS-CogNeuro-fMRI

+# The fMRI pipeline
+The fMRI pipeline consists of 3 stages.

-### Downloading the dataset
+### 1. Downloading the dataset
-This download script is designed to download and organize your image files into a neat directory structure arranged by age groups
+Within the `fMRI/dataset_download_scripts` directory you will find scripts designed to download and organize your image files into a neat directory structure arranged by age groups
 **Dependencies required:** `wget`

 Usage: